mridho/user-service-sample/README.md

-# Backend Engineering Interview Assignment (Golang)
+# Sample BE for simple User Service

 ## Requirements